 - 7.5.1 The Council's in-house managed funds will be made with reference to core balance and cash-flow requirements and the outlook for short-term interest rates (up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-While most cash balances are required in order to manage the ups and downs of cash flow, if there is opportunity and cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed. - If it is thought that Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable; - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods. - 7.5.2 Investment returns expectations.
-Bank Rate is forecast to increase steadily but slowly over the next few years to reach 2.00% by quarter 1 2022.
-Bank Rate forecasts for financial year ends (March) are:
+While most cash balances are required in order to manage the ups and downs of cash flow, if there is opportunity and cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed. - If it is thought that Bank Rate is likely to rise significantly within the time horizon being considered (unlikely), then consideration will be given to keeping most investments as being short term or variable; - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods. - 7.5.2 Investment returns expectations.
+Bank Rate is unlikely to rise from 0.10% for a considerable period.
+It is very difficult to say when it may start rising so it may be best to assume that investment earnings from money market-related instruments will be sub 0.50% for the foreseeable future.
+The suggested budgeted investment earnings rates for returns on investments placed for periods up to about three months during each financial year are as follows (the longer-term forecast in later years is for periods of 10 years into the future).